Ramesh Chander: Advisory work

-He also developed for the World Bank a framework for preparation of Strategic Master Plans, a pre-requisite for Bank and other donor financing of capacity-building programs.
+Chander also developed for the World Bank a framework for preparation of Strategic Master Plans, a pre-requisite for Bank and other donor financing of capacity-building programs.
 He founded an independent research consultancy that has specialized in the preparation of Statistical Master Plans /National Strategies for Development of Statistics.
 These Plans for over a dozen countries, including Afghanistan provided the basis for loans and credits from the World Bank for statistical capacity building.

-He is an elected member of the International Statistical Institute, an academy of professional statisticians.
+Chander was an elected member of the International Statistical Institute, an academy of professional statisticians.

-He comments on contemporary Malaysian politics and policymaking.
-His most recent publication is China's Statistical System: Three Decades of Change and Transformation.
+Chander commented on contemporary Malaysian politics and policymaking.
+His last publication was China's Statistical System: Three Decades of Change and Transformation.

+Death

+Ramesh Chander died on 13 November 2023, at the age of 88.